aces/Loris/README.md

     make
     ```

-5. Apache configuration and restart
+5. Apache configuration

-Enable Apache's `mod_rewrite` module to rewrite LORIS URLs.
-Disable the default site and enable your `$projectname` site, then restart apache.
+If your apache configuration was not completed by the Install script, run the following enable rewriting of LORIS, enable your `$projectname` site, and restart apache:

     ```
     sudo a2enmod rewrite